 - Similarly, Snadhya'runes found a way to have a child with surrogates, only to abandon her to a noble's family until she was twenty.
 Kalki was given a much nicer childhood, but something in her past has driven her violently insane.
 Imagine if Arkham City's Joker succeeded in having an unholy spawn and it possessed Kalki.

 - Ash'waren was shown to be this, since her reaction to hearing that her daughter Faen had returned from exile was a simple "who?" and then asking which daughter she was, and after being reminded with the year Faen was born only commented that her father was a bad lay.
 Though not a justification, the reason for this is that she's implied to have dozens if not hundreds of children due to being The Ageless, and she's a bit of a cloudcuckoolander anyway, not to mention that in the above scene she'd clearly been drinking.
+Ultimately, her family proves to be disloyal, and she is forced to flee her own clan to avoid the same fate as Diva'ratrika.

 - Rose and her aloof mother only interact in what Rose interprets as passive-aggressive battles of saccharine affection.
 Her interpretation of her mother, a classy, successful scientist (and alcoholic), seems either partially or entirely true.
 Though her mother may care (and how can you argue with that pony?) she is very distant.
 Averted later.
 Rose's reaction to her death shows that the passive aggressive stuff was mostly just a charade, and she still considered herself close to her mother.

-- Gamzee's lusus is less ambiguous—he was just never there.
+- Gamzee's lusus is less ambiguous — he was just never there.
 Which didn't stop Gamzee from sitting out by the beach sometimes, waiting for "the old goat" to come home.
 It is a very good thing that his lusus was never around, considering it is pretty much Ax-Crazy.

 - Dave has to keep food in his closet, his brother seemingly is rarely around, and stuff in their apartment is insanely dangerous or rigged with cameras so Bro can film puppet porn.